Skip to main content

 Building Your First Saga

 A saga coordinates a multi-step business process where failure in one step requires undoing previous steps.
 Unlike a database transaction, a saga cannot simply roll back.
-Instead, each step defines a compensation action that undoes its work.
+Instead, each step publishes a command, the saga suspends until it receives a response event, and compensation logic is built into the event handlers.

 This guide walks through building a realistic saga from scratch: an order fulfillment process that reserves inventory, charges payment, and schedules shipping.
-Along the way, you will see what happens when things go wrong and how compensation keeps your system consistent.
+Along the way, you will see how to handle failures, schedule timeouts, and keep your system consistent.

 Before You Start